 The timing belt is at the front of an engine’s crankshaft.
 And unfortunately, it’s completely self-contained.
 You won’t be able to examine the timing belt without disassembling part of the engine.
 Thus, it’s highly recommended that you bring your vehicle to a mechanic if you have concerns about your timing belt.
 That said, if you do decide to pull your engine apart yourself, you can tell if a timing belt is damaged if it is frayed, shredded, cracked, or missing teeth.

 If your timing belt is failing, you should take your vehicle to a mechanic immediately—don’t attempt to drive your vehicle to a repair shop; have it towed.
 If your timing belt does fail or break completely while running the engine, you can cause irreparable damage to the engine.
 Valves can bend, the camshaft and cylinders can be damaged.
 It’s likely that your engine will be totaled if your timing belt fails while the engine is running.
 Even if you have an interference engine, a timing belt failure can ruin your engine.

 Urban Autocare Timing Belt Replacements

 Don’t let your timing belt ruin your engine.
 If you’re experiencing any of the above signs, then it is time for you to stop in and visit the team mechanics here at Urban Autocare.
 Trust us to take a look at your timing belt.
 We provide timing belt replacements, and that might just save your engine!
-Timing belts should be replaced every 60,000 to 100,000 miles, depending on the vehicle and engine.
-Consult your owner’s manual for a recommended replacement time.
-Contact Urban Autocare to schedule your timing belt replacement!
+Timing belts should be replaced every 60,000 to 100,000 miles, or 8-10 years depending on the vehicle and engine.
+We also recommend replacing the water pump if it is driven by the timing belt to prevent future issues with it.
+We also replace the timing belt tensioner and other rollers at the same time.
+Contact us to find out about recommended replacement time.
+Contact Urban Autocare near me to schedule your timing belt replacement!